MFShams/Exercise-in-Node_js-programming/README.md

 Create a File Processor module that asynchronously processes files and emits events at different stages of processing.
 The processor should handle file validation, asynchronous processing, and proper error handling using Node.js EventEmitter.

-This exercise was designed by DeepSeek for me to practice programming with Node.js
+**Disclaimer:** This exercise was designed by DeepSeek for me to practice programming with Node.js

 ## Requirements